 Europe is in the grip of a street food revolution.
 All across the continent, traders are taking traditional street foods – whether it’s banitsa in Bulgaria, gelato in Italy or churros in Spain – and repurposing them for a new generation.
 The streets are becoming a laboratory for new food ideas.
 But which country does it best?
-At the inaugural European Street Food Awards, now in its fourth year, we do our best to find out.
+At the European Street Food Awards, now in its fourth year, we do our best to find out.

 “Street food is taking over” says Richard Johnson, founder of the BSFAs.
 “And that’s because we are choosing to eat in different ways.
 We don’t want a fixed starter-main course-dessert menu any more – we want a bit of this and a bit of that.
 It’s flirty, low-commitment dining, and it’s why pop-ups and street food have become so popular.
 It’s a much nicer way to eat.”